Triggerfish contains 40 species of often brightly colored fish of the family Balistidae.

 Biparental care and spawning

-Both sexes of triggerfish perform certain pre-spawning behaviours; touching and blowing.
+Both sexes of triggerfish perform certain pre-spawning behaviors; touching and blowing.
 A male and female triggerfish blow water in the same spot (at the sandy bottom) at the same time and set up the area to spawn.
 During spawning, eggs are laid on the sandy sea bottom.
 Eggs are attached to sand particles but are scattered.

 The female triggerfish guards the spawning ground where the eggs were laid along with territory against intruders.
 Some common intruders include Zanclus cornutus, Parupeneus multifasciatus, conspecifics, and Prionurus scalprum.